 Whether it is mountain ice or frozen waterfalls, Chamonix ice climbing is superb.
-The ‘thunk,thunk’ of your axes bedding into the ice, and the beauty of the mountains in winter is hard to beat … These courses are great action packed weeks, ice climbing everyday and returning to our chalet base each evening.
+The ‘thunk,thunk’ of your axes bedding into the ice, and the beauty of the mountains in winter is hard to beat… These Ice Climbing courses are great action packed weeks, ice climbing everyday and returning to our chalet base each evening for a well earned dinner and glass of wine.

 SET WINTER 2017 DATES: